RYA Junior Courses

 A training opportunity for beginners and “improvers” is run on some Thursdays in term time.
 This is a marvellous opportunity for local children to learn to sail.

 In all events a parent (or adult ‘in loco parentis’) is required to be present (or within 10 minutes of the club) at all times.
-Since we are a self-run club the adults will also be expected to contribute to the operation by assisting the organisers.
+Since we are a volunteer-run club the adults will also be expected to contribute to the operation by assisting the organisers.

 These events come under the overall control of our Sailing Committee.
 In attending the events described it is hoped that participants will develop their skills to the level where they will be able to join our general race programme as well as the ‘fun’ events organised throughout the year.